RI/(S)MOM renormalizations of overlap quark bilinears with different levels of hypercubic smearing: Acknowledgements

 \section{Acknowledgements}

 We thank RBC-UKQCD collaborations for sharing the domain wall fermion configurations.
-The calculations were performed by using the GWU code~\cite{Alexandru:2011ee,Alexandru:2011sc}.
-This research used resources of the Computing Center of the Institute of High Energy Physics, CAS.
-This work is supported in part by National Key Research and Development Program of China under Contract No. 2020YFA0406400 and by the National Natural Science Foundation of China (NSFC) under Grants No. 12075253, 11935017, 12192264, 12293065, 12047503, 12293062.
+This work is supported in part by National Key Research and Development Program of China under Contract No. 2020YFA0406400 and by the National Natural Science Foundation of China (NNSFC) under Grants No. 12075253, 11935017, 12192264, 12293060, 12293065, 12047503, 12293062 and 12070131001 (CRC 110 by DFG and NNSFC).
 K. L. is supported by the U.S. DOE Grant No. DE-SC0013065 and DOE Grant No. DEAC05-06OR23177, which is within the framework of the TMD Topical Collaboration.
-Y. Y. is supported in part by the Strategic Priority Research Program of Chinese Academy of Sciences, Grant No.\ XDB34030303 and XDPB15, and a NSFC-DFG joint grant under grant No. 12061131006 and SCHA 458/22.
+Y. Y. is supported in part by the Strategic Priority Research Program of Chinese Academy of Sciences under Grants No.\ XDB34030303 and XDPB15, and a NSFC-DFG joint grant under Grant No. 12061131006 and SCHA 458/22.
+The GWU code~\cite{Alexandru:2011ee,Alexandru:2011sc} is acknowledged.
+The computations were performed on the HPC clusters at Institute of High Energy Physics (Beijing) and China Spallation Neutron Source (Dongguan).
+Part of the calculations were performed through HIP programming model~\cite{Bi:2020wpt} on the ORISE Supercomputer.